revolalex/To-Do-List-JavaScript/README.md

 # To-Do-List-JavaScript
-Design like an App this javascipt To-Do use local storage
+Design like an App this javascipt To-Do use local storage.

 I make a tutorial website to explain the code: https://ar-todolist.netlify.app